 Attend Local Festivals and Events

 Local festivals and events are a great way to experience the culture of the Southwest firsthand.
-These celebrations showcase the region's music, dance, art, and cuisine.
+Now, these celebrations showcase the region's music, dance, art, and cuisine.
 Many festivals also feature traditional ceremonies and performances that offer insights into the region's cultural heritage.
 Some notable festivals in the Southwest include the Santa Fe Indian Market in Santa Fe, New Mexico, the Albuquerque International Balloon Fiesta in Albuquerque, New Mexico, and the Fiesta San Antonio in San Antonio, Texas.

 Take a Cooking Class and Learn About Southwestern Cuisine

 Southwestern cuisine is a delicious blend of Native American, Spanish, and Anglo-American flavors.
-Taking a cooking class is a great way to learn about the region's culinary traditions and to try your hand at making some classic Southwestern dishes.
+Even so, taking a cooking class is a great way to learn about the region's culinary traditions and to try your hand at making some classic Southwestern dishes.
 Many cooking schools and culinary centers throughout the Southwest offer classes that focus on Southwestern cuisine.
 You can learn how to make dishes such as chile rellenos, tamales, enchiladas, and sopaipillas.

 Support Local Artists and Artisans